Build5Nines/az-kung-fu/az-kung-fu-vm/README.md

-# AZ Kung Fu - Adminsitrator's VM!
+# Az Kung Fu - Adminsitrator's VM!
 Have you ever spent hours building a machine to use as a admin workstation for Azure?
 What about installing Windows Subsystem for Linux?
 Then this one click deployment is for you.
 Use this VM to start down the path of az-kung-fu grasshopper!

 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fdeltadan%2Fazure-admin-vm%2Fmaster%2Fazure-deploy.json" target="_blank">